Guest Conductor, World Youth Wind Symphony, Interlochen Arts Camp

 Artistic Director, Dallas Wind Symphony; Director of Bands, Butler School of Music, University of Texas-Austin

-Performances under the direction of Mr. Junkin have won the praise of such notable musicians as John Corigliano, David Del Tredici, Gunther Schuller, Karel Husa, William Kraft, Jacob Druckman and Michael Colgrass, among many others.
-Mr. Junkin has released over 30 compact disc recordings for the Reference, Klavier and Naxos labels.
-The New York Times named his recent release on the Reference Recordings label, Bells for Stokowski, one of the best classical CD’s of the year.
-His performance of Circus Maximus with The University of Texas Wind Ensemble was recently released on the world’s first Blu Ray audio disc in 5.1 surround sound by Naxos.
-In 2014 he will lead The University of Texas Wind Ensemble on a four week tour around the world.
+Junkin has released over 30 compact disc recordings for the Reference, Klavier, and Naxos labels.
+The New York Times named his release with the UT Wind Ensemble on the Reference Recordings label, Bells for Stokowski, one of the best classical CDs of that year.
+Their performance of Circus Maximus was recently released on the world’s first Blu Ray audio disc in 5.1 surround sound by Naxos.
+In 2014 he led The University of Texas Wind Ensemble on a four-week tour around the world.
+Other major appearances with the UT Wind Ensemble include 1992 and 2008 European Tours, the 2007 Festival Del Sol in Napa Valley, in addition to two Carnegie Hall performances, eight TMEA Convention concerts, three ABA Convention performances, and six CBDNA National Convention appearances.